-- Was inspection performed in a safe, positive, and constructive manner?
+6 Was inspection performed in a safe, positive, and constructive manner?

-Info Only = No Points - a.
+- a.
 No unsafe acts should be performed during inspection by the state inspector - b.
 What did the inspector observe in the field?
 (Narrative description of field observations and how inspector performed) - c.
 Best Practices to Share with Other States (Field could be from operator visited or state inspector practices) - d.
-Other accuracy and analyzed data for trends and operator issues.

-- A. No unsafe acts were preformed during the inspection. - B. Inspectors observed regulator station maintenance, Locating, valve maintenance and cathodic protection reads. - C. N/A - 7 General Comments: Info Only = No Points
+Other

+- A. No unsafe acts were observed.

+- B. The operators was requested to perform a couple reg. station lock ups, Rectifier checks, valve turning and line locating activities.

+- C. None

+7 General Comments: